 AB has an \$800.0 million committed, unsecured senior revolving credit facility (the "Credit Facility") with a group of commercial banks and other lenders, which matures on September 27, 2023.
+Subsequent to September 30, 2021, AB amended and restated its existing credit facility agreement (refer to Note 18 Subsequent Events for further details).
 The Credit Facility provides for possible increases in the principal amount by up to an aggregate incremental amount of \$200.0 million; any such increase is subject to the consent of the affected lenders.
 The Credit Facility is available for AB and Sanford C. Bernstein & Co., LLC ("SCB LLC") business purposes, including the support of AB's commercial paper program.
 Both AB and SCB LLC can draw directly under the Credit Facility, and management may draw on the Credit Facility from time to time.
 AB has agreed to guarantee the obligations of SCB LLC under the Credit Facility.

 The Credit Facility contains affirmative, negative and financial covenants, which are customary for facilities of this type, including restrictions on dispositions of assets, restrictions on liens, a minimum interest coverage ratio and a maximum leverage ratio.
-As of June 30, 2021, we were in compliance with these covenants.
+As of September 30, 2021, we were in compliance with these covenants.
 The Credit Facility also includes customary events of default (with customary grace periods, as applicable), including provisions under which, upon the occurrence of an event of default, all outstanding loans may be accelerated and/or lender's commitments may be terminated.
 Also, under such provisions, upon the occurrence of certain insolvency- or bankruptcy-related events of default, all amounts payable under the Credit Facility would automatically become immediately due and payable, and the lender's commitments automatically would terminate.